zalmoxes-laran/EM-blender-tools-doc/docs/installation.rst

 3. **Enable the Extension**

-   - Find "EM Tools" in the add-ons list
+   - Find *EM Tools* in the add-ons list
    - Check the box next to it to enable
    - The EM Tools panels will automatically appear in the 3D Viewport sidebar